StencilFrame/autopilot/README.md

 AutoPilot extracts the first ordered list in the file as the runbook steps.
 If there are multiple ordered lists, only the first one is considered.

 AutoPilot supports and detects two types of steps: manual and shell (automatic).
-If a step has a code block, it's considered a shell step; otherwise, it's a manual step.
+If a step has a fenced code block with `sh` syntax highlighting, it's considered a shell step;
+otherwise, it's a manual step.

 ##### Example